hyper-expanse/semantic-delivery-gitlab/README.md

 The process involves `semantic-release-gitlab` passing the list of all unreleased commits, along with your project's commit message convention, to `conventional-recommended-bump`. `conventional-recommended-bump` will either report that no new release is recommended, or it will recommend a new `major`, `minor`, or `patch` release.

-Rules used by `conventional-recommended-bump` to make a recommendation are housed in it's repository.
-If you have any questions or concerns regarding those rules, or the release recommended by `conventional-recommended-bump`, please reach out to their project.

 If `conventional-recommended-bump` indicates that no new release should be made, `semantic-release-gitlab` will **not** release a new version of your project.

 If a release is recommended, and no previous version exists, we will always set the first version to `1.0.0`.

-If a previous version exists, we take that version and increment it according to the recommendation.
+If a previous version exists, we take that version and increment it according to the recommendation using the default behavior of the [`inc`](https://www.npmjs.com/package/semver#functions) function provided by the [`semver`](https://www.npmjs.com/package/semver) package.

 If the project's existing major version is zero, we follow the version incrementing behavior outlined in the [_Major Version Zero_](#major-version-zero) section below.

-Otherwise we use the default behavior of the [inc](https://www.npmjs.com/package/semver#functions) function provided by the [semver](https://www.npmjs.com/package/semver) package.

 ### Major Version Zero